A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.

 People continue to lose more potassium than can be replaced using supplements taken by mouth.

 Most people who take diuretics do not need to take potassium supplements.
-Nevertheless, doctors periodically check the potassium level in blood so that supplements can be given if necessary.
-Alternatively, diuretics that help the kidneys conserve potassium (potassium-sparing diuretics), such as amiloride, eplerenone, spironolactone, or triamterene can be used, but these drugs are used only if the kidneys are functioning normally.
+Nevertheless, doctors periodically check the potassium level in the blood so that supplements can be given if necessary.
+Alternatively, diuretics that help the kidneys conserve potassium (potassium-sparing diuretics), such as amiloride, eplerenone, spironolactone, or triamterene can be used, but these medications are used only if the kidneys are functioning normally.

 When hypomagnesemia Hypomagnesemia (Low Level of Magnesium in the Blood) In hypomagnesemia, the level of magnesium in blood is too low.
 (See also Overview of Electrolytes and Overview of Magnesium's Role in the Body.)
 Magnesium is one of the body's electrolytes,... read more occurs with hypokalemia, it too is treated.

 |Generic Name||Select Brand Names|

 |Accuneb, ProAir digihaler, Proair HFA, ProAir RespiClick, Proventil, Proventil HFA, Proventil Repetabs, Respirol , Ventolin, Ventolin HFA, Ventolin Syrup, Volmax, VoSpire ER|